mfinelli/dotfiles/README.md

 # .dotfiles

-All configuration is manage via [ansible](https://www.ansible.com).
+All configuration is managed via [ansible](https://www.ansible.com).

 Get up and running by either cloning this repository and running, `bootstrap.bash`, or all-in-one: